kdubbels/kdubbels.github.io/_posts/2017-08-07-objects-are-weird-in-js.markdown

 categories: javascript objects weirdness
 ---

+>Whereas every instance in a Java program is generated from a class serving as its template, JavaScript instances use existing objects to serve as prototypes for specialized instances."

+Michael Fogus, _Functional JavaScript_

 ##Primitives

 The key distinction within JavaScript is between a true "object" and a simpler "primitive".
 It is sometimes said that _everything_ in JavaScript is an object.
 This isn't true, although _nearly_ everything is an object.
 Where things get confusing is that certain primitives are not subtypes of `Object`.
 There are six of these primitive types (the ECMASCript specification calls them "language types", a term which I find more confusing than "primitive"):